-These keywords often have a lower SEO difficulty and present traffic with good conversion potential.
+These keyword ideas often have a lower SEO difficulty and present traffic with good conversion potential.

 Long-tail keywords might have lower search volume than general keywords, but they usually have low competition and are more likely to interest the target readers and generate conversions.

 Essentially, you want to look for terms that contain words like:

 To do this, head over to the Ahrefs keyword analysis tool and type in the above phrases (separated by commas) into the Include text box.

 In the Exclude text box, click Any target, deselect URLs and click Apply.